Do you sometimes feel as if you’re addicted to worrying?

 Is Worrying Saving You From Regret?

 For many people, worrying keeps them stuck in a state of immobility.
 Worrying about which thing to do, or how to do it, prevents you from taking action.
 In taking action, there’s always a risk that you might do something you’ll later regret.
 Yet regret is a normal and expectable part of life.
 If you feel like you absolutely can’t bear to experience feeling regret, and you avoid anything that could possibly lead to it, your life will steadily become more and more limited and constrained.
-Therapy could be very useful, so you can get help with learning to tolerate and manage feelings like regret, sadness, guilt and anger.
+Therapy could be very useful, so you can get help with learning to tolerate, process and manage the mixed feelings associated with the regret, such as sadness, guilt, shame and anger.

 Do You Feel Disconnected?